albertbautista/community-share-web-app/README.md

    python manage.py migrate
    ```

-6. Now, your backend set up should be done, all that's left to do is run the local server
+7. Now, your backend set up should be done, all that's left to do is run the local server
-7. Run the command:
+8. Run the command:
    ```
    python manage.py runserver
    ```
-8. In the terminal you should see the server running, where it should display the url of the backend server at running at http://127.0.0.1:8000/
+9. In the terminal you should see the server running, where it should display the url of the backend server at running at http://127.0.0.1:8000/
-9. If you paste the URL into the browser, you'll see "Page Not Found", which is normal because we have nothing routed to that URL
+10. If you paste the URL into the browser, you'll see "Page Not Found", which is normal because we have nothing routed to that URL
-10. In your browser, change the URL to:
+11. In your browser, change the URL to:
     ```
     http://127.0.0.1:8000/api/docs
     ```
-11. Here is where you can see and test the API endpoints for the backend.
+12. Here is where you can see and test the API endpoints for the backend.

-12. To close the server, use the shortcut:
+13. To close the server, on the terminal use the shortcut:
     ```
     Ctrl + C
     ```

-13. IMPORTANT!!: You have to do the following EVERY single time you open the django-backend folder in visual studio before you can run the server
+14. IMPORTANT!!: You have to do the following EVERY single time you open the django-backend folder in visual studio before you can run the server
        1. Open Visual Studio Code --> Click on Terminal --> New Terminal
        2. C:\Dev\community-share-web-app\django-backend>
        3. Run this command if you are on MAC: